sandialabs/wiretap/README.md

 1. Download binaries from the [releases](https://github.com/sandialabs/wiretap/releases) page, one for your client machine and one for your server (if different os/arch)
 2. Run `./wiretap configure --port <port> --endpoint <socket> --routes <routes>` with the appropriate arguments
 3. Import the resulting `wiretap.conf` file into WireGuard on the client machine
-4. Copy and paste the arguments output from the configure command into Wiretap on the server machine
+4. Copy and paste the server command output that best suits your target system into Wiretap on the server machine

 ## Requirements